Daisy and Rati

 Limited resources, poor awareness and poverty condemn 8 in 10 children to a slow and agonizing death.
 Yet simple changes can prevent this curable cancer from becoming a terrible death sentence.

-Daisy and Rati inspire us every day on our journey to develop high quality sustainable care that protects life and sight for every child.
+Daisy and Rati inspire us every day on our journey to develop high quality sustainable care that protects life and sight for every child, and cares for their lifelong needs.